deployment-gap-model-education-fund/deployment-gap-model/README.md

 ## GCP Authentication

 The ETL requires access to some data stored in Google Cloud Platform (GCP).
-To authenticate the docker container with GCP install the [gcloud utilities](https://docs.cloud.google.com/sdk/docs/install-sdk#latest-version) on your computer.
-Once complete, use ``gcloud`` to establish application default credentials
+To authenticate with GCP install the [gcloud utilities](https://docs.cloud.google.com/sdk/docs/install-sdk#latest-version) on your computer.
+Once complete, use ``gcloud auth application-default login`` to establish application default credentials

 ```
 gcloud auth application-default login